 - It takes 1-3 business days after initiating the refund to receive the ARN from downstream banking partners.

-Where available, Stripe shows the ARN corresponding to a refund in the Dashboard on the payment detail page of the refunded payment.
+Where available, Stripe shows the ARN or STAN in the Dashboard on the payment detail page of the refunded payment.

 You can cancel a payment using the Dashboard only when it’s status is

 uncaptured.
 To cancel a payment with other statuses, you must use the API.